Welcome to 31 Days of Self-care

-I bet anyone reading this post has heard the word gratitude or some version of the word, numerous times.
+I bet anyone reading this post has heard numerous times, some version of the word gratitude.
 It seems to be popping up everywhere.
 Google “gratitude” and one can find nearly any perspective on the idea of what is gratitude, why be grateful, and myriad ways of expressing gratitude.

 Here’s a real confession.
 I haven’t always been comfortable with the word “gratitude,” and this is why.

 Every Sunday as a child, I would snuggle up to my mother and listen intently to our Priest’s sermons on gratitude as an expression of submissive action.
 Not humility, mind you, but submission.
 I was never comfortable with this perspective.

 I’ve taken a close look at what gratitude means and who uses the concept of expressing gratitude.
 Is “gratitude” a word that has evolved or can be evolved?
 The answer is “yes.”
 I have watched the word gratitude expand from encouraging conformity and submission to using it widely as an expression of happiness and contentment – as a means to nourish yourself.

 I’ve heard it used to acknowledge all that is good OR bad in the world and be grateful for the opportunity to use both to grow humanity in a meaningful way, and finally, to build peace and harmony.

 Every morning when I first awaken I express gratitude for another opportunity to greet the day and be safe and secure in my home.
 I move through my day expressing gratitude for water as I drink it and the betterment it will provide for my body.
 I express gratitude for things and situations I don’t have before I have them.

 - Offering up gratitude before we have received is an appropriate, loving, selfish act.

 - Expression of gratitude is a form of prayer.

 - Expressing gratitude before we receive acknowledges all that is seen and unseen.